Fater20/STM32L476RG_LEARNING/README.md

 1. STM32L476RG_GPIO: Pressing the button PC13 to change the state of the LED2
 2. STM32L476RG_USART_INTERUPT: Sending and reciving interupt by USART(Asynchronous)
 3. STM32L476RG_PWM: Breathing light
+4. STM32L476RG_TIMER_INTERUPT: change the state of the LED2 (Period of Interupt: 1s)